jenish2025/kengile-FE/README.md

-# Futuristic Bacancy - Future-Ready IT Services Website
+# Futuristic Kengile - Future-Ready IT Services Website

-A modern, SEO-optimized website for Bacancy, positioning the company as a next-generation IT services provider specializing in AI, cloud, energy, blockchain, and space connectivity.
+A modern, SEO-optimized website for Kengile, positioning the company as a next-generation IT services provider specializing in AI, cloud, energy, blockchain, and space connectivity.

 ## 🚀 Features